Who we are

 OSU Federal provides a comprehensive benefit package for eligible employees working 20 hours or more per week.
 Those benefits include the following:

-- Long term disability and life insurance
+- Disability (long and short term), and life insurance

 - Flexible spending account